polaternez/cyberbullying-tweet-detection-rnn/README.md

 # Cyberbullying Tweet Detector 2: Project Overview
-This tool flags potential cyberbullying tweets by classifying them by type (not_cyberbullying, gender, religion, other_cyberbullying, age, ethnicity).
+This project aims to develop a tool for identifying cyberbullying tweets and classifying them based on various categories such as gender, religion, age, ethnicity, and other types of cyberbullying.
+The primary objectives include:

-* Take Cyberbullying Classification Dataset from Kaggle
+- Utilizing the Cyberbullying Classification Dataset sourced from Kaggle.
-* Cleaning the data
+- Conducting data cleaning procedures to enhance data quality.
-* Apply data preprocessing steps to cleaned data
+- Applying data preprocessing techniques to prepare the cleaned data for analysis.
-* Build Recurrent Neural Network(RNN) using Long Short-Term Memory(LSTM) layers, then evaluate them on test dataset
+- Constructing a Recurrent Neural Network (RNN) model using Long Short-Term Memory (LSTM) layers and evaluating its performance on a separate test dataset.
-* Built a client facing API using Flask
+- Implementing a client-facing API using Flask for seamless integration and usability.

-Note: This project was made for educational purposes.

 ## Technologies and Resources
 * **Python Version:** 3.10